Yamen: Income

-Such corruption and extortion were rampant during Xuande Emperor reign.
+Such corruption and extortion were rampant during the reign of Xuande Emperor.
 The prefects and magistrates just turn a deaf ear on their clerks blackmailing the lower classes.
 Xuande Emperor described them "licentious, greedy, and insatiably exploitative, [or] degenerate and worthless."

 Path into the occupation

 Since the social status of yamen runners was low and the income was unstable (usually low), yamen runners were mostly formed by vagrants, especially among Kuai.
 They were often strong but uneducated.